-The Cajun Cornbread BoyPelican Publishing #ad - The Cajun Cornbread Boy #ad - When an artful alligator tries to trick the boy into becoming dinner, he's in for one really spicy surprise.
+The Cajun Cornbread BoyPelican Publishing #ad - When an artful alligator tries to trick the boy into becoming dinner, he's in for one really spicy surprise.
 Westwinds Press.
 You can't catch me--i'm full of cayenne! baked in a skillet with two chilies for the eyes, a peppercorn for the nose, a link of boudin sausage for the mouth, and a large dash of cayenne pepper for extra spice, the Cajun cornbread boy runs through the bayou, sprinting past hungry animals who would like to sample such a tasty treat.

 Told in the charming language of an experienced storyteller, this colorful romp through Cajun country is perfect for children of all ages looking for a flavorful twist to a familiar fable.
 Puffin.

 The Runaway Rice CakeSimon & Schuster Books for Young Readers FBA-|300421 #ad - Ai yo! i don't think so!" it cries, coming to life and escaping.
 Though da is a small boy, his heart is big enough to share the treat with her, even though that leaves Da's family with nothing to eat for their own celebration.
 Ying chang compestine's heartwarming story conveys an important and poignant message about sharing and compassion.